thezocki/thezocki/README.md

 I have also worked for several **large Minecraft servers and content creators**, where I created **games and events** that were enjoyed by **thousands of people**.

-> Currently working on Hybox, a Minecraft Server who wants to innovate with new games. **Also available for hire!**
+> Currently working on a personal Game Engine, with expectations of making it open-source in the near future.

 ### **Some of my skills**